ESAOpenSR/opensr-test/README.md

 ### **NAIP (X4 scale factor)**

 The National Agriculture Imagery Program (NAIP) dataset is a high-resolution aerial imagery dataset that covers the continental United States.
-The dataset consists of 2.5m resolution NAIP images captured in the visible and near-infrared spectrum (RGBNIR) and all Sentinel-2 L1C and L2A bands.
+The dataset consists of 2.5m NAIP imagery captured in the visible and near-infrared spectrum (RGBNIR) and all Sentinel-2 L1C and L2A bands.
 The dataset focus in **crop fields, forests, and bare soil areas**.

 ```python
 import opensr_test